clarktrimble/ba-blog/content/blog/funhouse/index.md

 ---
 title: FunHouse
-description: ClickHouse and Low-Level Golang
+description: Getting a feel for ClickHouse column-orientation with a low-level Golang client
 date: 2023-11-08
 tags:
   - golang